 The Partnership's work is closely related to the World Summit on the Information Society

-(WSIS), which called upon countries and international organisations to develop appropriate indicators and produce official statistics to monitor the Information Society and the WSIS Tunis Agenda for the Information Society
+(WSIS), which called upon countries and international organisations to develop appropriate indicators and produce official statistics to monitor the Information Society.
+This was reflected in the WSIS Tunis Agenda for the Information Society

 , highlighted that data availability is higher for basic ICT infrastructure, access and household data and lower for data in the area of culture, content, language and education.

-to WSIS focal points in all (195) countries to collect data for the indicators identified to track the WSIS Targets.
+(excel) to WSIS focal points in all (195) countries to collect data for the indicators identified to track the WSIS Targets.
 Thirty per cent of all countries responded to the questionnaire.
-The results of this questionnaire will be used as an input to the final quantitative assessment report on the WSIS Targets, which will be launched at the 2014 WSIS +10 High Level Event.
+The results of this questionnaire were used as an input to the Final WSIS Targets Review report.